deleamefo/simpleblog/README.md

-# simpleblog
+# Simple CLI blog
-A simple blog using python and mongoDB
+A simple CLI blog using python and mongoDB